The head-wave transform: Introduction

-for all $t \in \R$. \end{enumerate} \end{as} \begin{as} To describe the kernel of the head wave transform, we will require the following different set of assumptions.
+\end{as} \begin{as} To describe the null space of the head-wave transform, we will require the following different set of assumptions.
 The first two conditions, (B1) and (B2), are needed for the $2$-dimensional case, whereas the third condition, (B3), is related to higher-dimensional cases. \begin{enumerate} \item[(B1)] The vector fields $\vuu$ and $\vv$ are extendable to $\R^2$ so that the integral curves of the extensions are straight lines. \item[(B2)] The vector fields $\vuu$ and $\vv$ are always linearly independent. \item[(B3)] For $n \geq 3$, the vector fields $\vuu$ and $\vv$ are independent of the variable $\vx' \in \R^{n-1}$ i.e. $\vuu$ and $\vv$ are functions of the type $\sphere^{n-1} \to \R^n$. \end{enumerate} \end{as} With these assumptions, we are now ready to record our main results with corresponding geometric assumptions in a Table~\ref{tab:all-results} below.

 We prove our main results in three steps.
 First in Section~\ref{sec:refraction-plane}, we begin by restricting ourselves to $n=2$, and then move to the general case in Section~\ref{sec:general-dimensions}.
 Because of our geometric assumptions on the vector fields $\vuu$ and $\vv$, we will be able to use slice-by-slice reconstruction using the results from $n=2$ for some of the general case $n \geq 2$.
 In Section~\ref{sec:gliding-on-general-surface} we generalize the $2$-dimensional results to cases where gliding happens on a curve.